Middlesex Jewellery student Natalie Ball has won the annual Isabella Blow Scholarship with a striking snake headpiece.

 "Traditionally Medusa has been depicted and thought of as an extremely ugly ‘gorgon’ but in more modern times artists and designers have portrayed her as a beautiful creature.
-I have created two feelings using this imagery: one that displays the way Blow may have felt about herself, being ‘ugly’ using the motif of Medusa as a metaphor, and another creating the idea of power, as Medusa is believed to be the orginal mythological queen, reflecting Blow’s own power and importance within fashion.
+I have created two feelings using this imagery: one that displays the way Blow may have felt about herself, being ‘ugly’ using the motif of Medusa as a metaphor, and another creating the idea of power, as Medusa is believed to be the original mythological queen, reflecting Blow’s own power and importance within fashion.
 The book Philip Treacy by Fondazione Nicola Trussardi explains that ‘a hat replaces a jewelled crown,’ showing Blow’s legacy as the queen of fantastical hats.”

 Natalie wants to develop her own style and unique identity while studying, so she can leave with a clear idea of who she is as a designer.
 She loves fashion designers such as Alexander McQueen and John Galliano because of their theatrical influences and extravagant clothing – this is what she hopes to embody within her designs over the next few years.